Trump Becomes the First President Since Eisenhower to Change Faiths in Office

 “I now consider myself to be a non-denominational Christian,” Trump said in the statement.
 “Melania and I have gotten to visit some amazing churches and meet with great faith leaders from around the world.
 During the unprecedented COVID-19 outbreak, I tuned into several virtual church services and know that millions of Americans did the same.”

-While the mainline denomination has previously challenged Trump’s affiliation, his recent departure seems to be the result of the president slowing moving away from his childhood church and toward a more evangelical faith.
+While the mainline denomination has previously challenged Trump’s affiliation, his recent departure seems to be the result of the president slowly moving away from his childhood church and toward a more evangelical faith.

-Though Trump has grown closer to his white evangelical supporters, he was not a regular churchgoer before he was elected president.
+Trump was not a regular churchgoer before he was elected president.
 He attended Norman Vincent Peale’s church for a while and praises Peale’s book The Power of Positive Thinking.
 He has also attended Episcopal churches for several Christmas and Easter services.
 In 2016, he was described by one prominent evangelical supporter as a “baby Christian.”

 Since moving to the White House, however, he has visited many different churches, mostly evangelical and Pentecostal.
 He has met with numerous ministers, been prayed over, and sought the advice of spiritual counselors like White-Cain, a Florida televangelist often associated with the prosperity gospel, who took a position as the Trump administration’s faith outreach coordinator last year.
 City of Destiny, the church White-Cain founded in Florida, is nondenominational.